rss2019-13/rss2019-13.github.io/labs/5/README.md

 ## **Proposed Approach**
 ### *Motion Model*
 The motion model takes in an array of particles and updates them according to the odometry measurements from the robots internal sensors.
-The robot outputs an odometry message which gives an approximate x, y and theta.
+The robot outputs an odometry message which gives an approximate position [x, y, ፀ].

 ###*Sensor Model (Nada)*
 Once we had determined particle positions with the motion model, the sensor model used LIDAR data to filter particles based on probability.
 We calculated this probability based on four factors: